apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 -n appsec-apisix
 ```

-> Replace <your-email-address> in the helm install command above with your own email address, so we can send you news and updates related to open-appsec and better support you with your deployment if needed!
+> Replace <your-email-address> in the Helm install command above with your own email address, so we can send you news and updates related to open-appsec and better support you with your deployment if needed!
 You can unsubscribe at any time or alternatively just remove that line if you prefer not to provide your email.

 ### 4. Validate